The rise of global student mobility

 Benefits of international schools

 Providing a ‘welcoming climate’ for international students is where international schools, often the first choice of families in global transition, could find themselves at a distinct advantage.“In today’s highly competitive jobs market, a strong and proven international mindset can be a powerful differentiator,” says Mark London, head of marketing at ACS International Schools.“The international environment at our schools prepares students for careers that could take them to all corners of the globe and help them to succeed in a global workforce.
-The ability to understand and work with different nationalities and cultures is a highly regarded personal and professional asset.”At the British School of Brussels (BSB), which prepares students for the International Baccalaureate (IB), A Levels and BTEC courses, students have gone on to study at a wide selection of universities across the globe.“We hear regularly from university admissions officers about how much they value true internationalism, cultural awareness, and the resilience and adaptability of international students,” says Mark Andrews, head of careers at BSB.“The importance of proficiency in multiple languages is also prized.
+The ability to understand and work with different nationalities and cultures is a highly regarded personal and professional asset.”At The British School of Brussels (BSB), which prepares students for the International Baccalaureate (IB), A Levels and BTEC courses, students have gone on to study at a wide selection of universities across the globe.“We hear regularly from university admissions officers about how much they value true internationalism, cultural awareness, and the resilience and adaptability of international students,” says Mark Andrews, head of careers at BSB.“The importance of proficiency in multiple languages is also prized.
 Our students are encouraged to make ambitious applications in the UK, continental Europe and North America – indeed, all over the world.
 The UK accounts for 70 per cent of our university admissions, while Belgium, Holland, Canada and the USA make up the bulk of the rest.”

 Looking ahead